 Prenatal visits during the second trimester

 During the second and third trimester prenatal visits, your healthcare provider may

-check the following, depending on your current medical condition and the health of
+check certain things, depending on your current health and the health of the fetus.

 Any current symptoms or discomforts

 Your urine with a urine test.
 This will check for albumin, a protein that may be a

 sign of preeclampsia or toxemia.
 And it will check for sugar, which may be a sign